phpearth/docs/security/code-protection.md

-# How to Protect and Hide PHP Source Code?
+# How to protect and hide PHP source code?

 In the time of open-source there are multiple benefits of making your code available to all.
 However when deploying or selling your PHP code to a client you